mfrancohrz/MobileViT-Sugarcane/README.md

 # Precision Agriculture: MobileViT-Based Classification of Sugarcane Leaf Diseases
 [![DOI](https://zenodo.org/badge/1142228645.svg)](https://doi.org/10.5281/zenodo.18378229)

-This repository contains the official implementation of the paper **"Precision Agriculture: MobileViT-Based Classification of Sugarcane Leaf Diseases"**, submitted to *The Visual Computer*.
+This repository contains the official implementation of the paper **"Precision Agriculture: MobileViT-Based Classification of Sugarcane Leaf Diseases"**, submitted to *Neural Computing and Applications*.

 This project introduces a deep learning approach using **MobileViT-v2-200** to classify 11 categories of sugarcane health conditions with high precision (98.57%), optimized for mobile and resource-constrained devices.